 Matt has published and presented his research findings regarding compensatory muscle activity in injured athletes, golf biomechanics and athlete’s knowledge and understanding of performance enhancing substances.

 Sam was raised and educated in the Northern Territory and is passionate about business growth and tourism development.
 He brings a dynamic perspective as a former commercial lawyer, prosecutor, Ministerial Chief of Staff and now General Manager of the Darwin Waterfront Corporation and Executive Director of Strategic Infrastructure and Projects.

-The Waterfront Precinct enjoys an average of 1.2 million visits every year and the Corporation has broad responsibilities including for the Convention Centre and Stokes Hill Wharf.
+The Waterfront Precinct enjoys an average of 1.2 million visits every year and the Corporation has broad responsibilities including the Convention Centre and Stokes Hill Wharf.

-The Strategic Infrastructure and Projects team in the Department of Trade Business and Innovation lead the delivery of major Norther Territory Government infrastructure projects and seek to proactively engage private investors to grow the economy and create jobs.
+The Strategic Infrastructure and Projects team in the Department of Trade Business and Innovation lead the delivery of major Northern Territory Government infrastructure projects and seek to proactively engage private investors to grow the economy and create jobs.

 Sam is committed to developing the Northern Territory in both roles and is proud to be raising his young family here.